 Restaurant supply stores such as Restaurant Depot require a membership and valid business license, but many smaller, locally-run stores are open to the public.
 Some items are impractical for home kitchens, such as commercial grade gas ranges, two-foot-long immersion blenders, or heavy-duty deli meat slicers, but don’t be deterred.
 What you’re looking for are chef-approved basics such as stainless steel mixing bowls, tongs, serving spoons, vegetable peelers, skillets, and more.
 You’ll pay a fraction of the price without sacrificing quality.
-So whether you’re a master home cook or a total novice, take a hint from chefs and make a trip to your local restaurant supply store or shop one online (try WebstaurantStore).
 Below, we share the top 10 products that offer the best value for home cooks.

 Carbon Steel Pan